agilecreativity/agile_utils/README.md

 [![Gem Version](https://badge.fury.io/rb/agile_utils.svg)](http://badge.fury.io/rb/agile_utils)

-My collection of ruby library that I have implemented and plan to use them in more than one project.
-To promote the code re-use I move them all to this gem DRY (Don't repeat yourself).
-I hope you will find some of them useful for you interesting project.
+My collection of ruby library that I have used in more than one project.
+To promote the code re-use I move them all to this gem.
+I hope you will find some of them useful for your interesting project.

 ### Installation